navanchauhan/navanchauhan.github.io/Content/misc/quotes.md

 > There are graveyards full of people who thought they had more time

 > The day you plant the seed is not the day you eat the fruit

+> The rebirth you are looking for is the death you are avoiding

 <hr>